-The Undergraduate Research Internship Scheme offers students the opportunity to work with UCLan academics on research projects which have real research outputs.
-Since the scheme launched in 2008, the Centre has sponsored nearly 200 interns who have worked directly with researchers on projects as diverse as digital publishing, wind power, facial composites and business triangles.
+The UCLan Undergraduate Research Internship Programme (UURIP) offers students the opportunity to work with UCLan academics on research projects, which have real research outputs.
+The scheme was developed and previously run by the Centre for Research Informed Teaching.
+Since the scheme launched in 2008, it has sponsored approximately 435 interns who have worked directly with researchers on projects as diverse as digital publishing, wind power, facial composites, and business triangles.

-Internships are advertised to students in the Spring.
-Following an appointments process, interns start work at the end of the summer.
-At the end of the internship, students present posters of their work to the University at a special exhibition attended by the Vice-Chancellor.
+Internships are advertised to students in the spring.
+Following a recruitment and selection process, interns start work around the end of June.
+At the end of the internship, students present posters of their research work to the University community at a special exhibition attended by the Vice Chancellor and Senior Executive Team.

-Undergraduate Research Internships were pioneered by the Massachusetts Institute of Technology (MIT) in the 1960s and have since become a feature of the American Higher Education landscape.
-There is even now a national Council for Undergraduate Research and undergraduate research conferences are becoming more common across the U.S. In the UK, opportunities for students to work directly with researchers have historically been more limited and those that were available tended to be from Science-based disciplines.
-The UCLan Undergraduate Research Internship Scheme (URIS) began in 2008 and aimed to be multi-disciplinary, opening up research opportunities in the Humanities, Health and Business fields as well as in Science.
+Undergraduate Research Internships were pioneered by the Massachusetts Institute of Technology (MIT) in the 1960’s and have since become a feature of the American Higher Education Landscape.
+There is a National Council of Undergraduate Research, and Undergraduate Research conferences are becoming more common across the U.S. In the UK, opportunities for students to work directly with researchers have historically been more limited, and those that were available tended to be from science-based disciplines.
+The UCLan Undergraduate Research Internship Scheme began in 2008 and aimed to be multi-disciplinary, opening up research opportunities in the Humanities, Health, and Business fields as well as in Science.

-The scheme was viewed as a success by staff and students alike from the start, allowing real experience of the life as a researcher, enhancing a variety of academic and employability skills and leading to some fantastic outputs including presentations at conferences, journal articles, new research projects and more.
-To date the Centre has funded more than 350 projects and is aiming to support approximately 40 more projects this summer.
+The scheme is viewed as a success by staff and students alike, allowing real experience of life as a researcher.
+The scheme enhances a variety of academic and employability skills, which can lead to some fantastic outputs, including presentations at conferences, journal articles, new research projects and more.
+To date the scheme has funded around 435 research projects and is aiming to support approximately 50 more projects in the summer of 2018.

 Clients or Funders